fbef0102/Game-Private_Plugin/Plugin_插件/Special_Infected_特感/l4d_ssi_teleport_fix/readme.md

         // Infected player will be teleported if his distance from survivors is outside this range. ssitp_tp1_range "800"

-        // If 1, infected players can be teleported to the player only when the player is near the first ahead survivor ssitp_tp2_near_ahead_survivor "0"
+        // If 1, infected players will be teleported to the only player who is near the first ahead survivor. ssitp_tp2_near_ahead_survivor "1"

         // Teleport to the Infected player whose distance from survivors is inside max range, value must less than or equal to 'ssitp_tp1_range'. ssitp_tp2_range_max "700"